Ericsson loses ruling in Airvana trade secrets case

 Airvana filed the lawsuit last year, claiming Ericsson stole its trade secrets and attempted to drive it out of business.

-Kathy Egan, an Ericsson spokeswoman, said the company is "in the process of reviewing the court's decision" but that it generally does not comment on pending litigation.

-The lawsuit alleged that Ericsson secretly worked with a Korean partner to create "knock-off" hardware based on technology developed by Airvana that could then be sold to wireless carriers Verizon Wireless and Sprint Nextel Corp (S.N).
-Verizon Wireless is a joint venture of Verizon Communications Inc (VZ.N) and Vodafone Group Plc (VOD.L).
+The lawsuit alleged that Ericsson secretly worked with a Korean partner to create "knock-off" hardware based on technology developed by Airvana that could then be sold to wireless carriers Verizon Wireless and Sprint Nextel Corp.
+Verizon Wireless is a joint venture of Verizon Communications Inc and Vodafone Group Plc.

 Airvana, founded in 2000 by former Motorola Inc executives, accused Ericsson of attempting to replace Airvana's design with a so-called "in-house" product that is actually based on Airvana's work.